Probability and Statistics Introduction

-This unit is about statistics and probability.
-Although the two are often confused, they are different areas of mathematics.
+This unit is all about statistics and probability.
+Although the two are often confused, they're different areas of mathematics.
 Covering them both here in one unit probably isn't helping.
-Ah well, it will keep you on your toes.
+Ah well, it'll keep you on your toes.

 Here's another definition of statistics by people who do it for a living.
 Statistics is where we find the words "average,'' "mean," "median," and "mode.''
 They can also be found in a dictionary, but they're slightly trickier to track down.
 Someone really should arrange all those words into alphabetical order.